Updated on: 23 March, 2021

 Brands and retailers are being called on to endorse priorities for action to support the garment industry and protect workers from the impacts of the global crisis.

-As retailers have closed shops around the world, garment factories have shut down at an alarming rate with devastating impacts for millions of garment workers.
+As retailers have re-closed shops around the world again since the beginning of 2021, garment factories have faced second round of cancelation/delays of orders.
+This is an alarming rate with devastating impacts for thousands of garment workers.
 Urgent action is needed to protect their livelihoods during the shutdown and beyond.

 Relevant links for more information